 When is it best to book our birth photography “session”?

-Do you travel outside of the Houston area for births?
+Do you travel outside of Southern California for births?

-I’ll fly just about anywhere for an induction or cesarean, but when it comes to unscheduled births, I don’t feel comfortable going much further out than Galveston to the South, Montgomery to the North and the surrounding suburbs within Houston (a 60 mile radius).
+I’ll fly just about anywhere for an induction or cesarean, but when it comes to unscheduled births, I don’t feel comfortable going outside of Orange County, CA.

 Can we meet?